DoktorMike/DoktorMike.github.io/_posts/2017-07-28-On-the-apparent-success-of-the-maximum-likelihood-principle.md

 | 8428|     0|     0|     0|     0|     0|     0|     1|
 | 6725|     1|     0|     0|     0|     0|     0|     0|

-which, for the response variable $y$, looks like the distributional plot below.
+which, for the response variable $$y$$, looks like the distributional plot below.

 ![plot of chunk problemplot](/images/figure/problemplot-1.png)